wulffern/aic2022/lectures/l03_refbias.md

 $$ V_T = \frac{k T}{q} $$

 However, it turns out that the $V_D$ usually decreses with temperature due to the temperature dependence of $I_S$ .
-If you want to understand why, you need to read up on the semiconductor physics, and how [Shockley diode equation](https://en.wikipedia.org/wiki/Shockley_diode_equation) was derived.
+If you want to understand why, take a look at [Diodes](https://github.com/wulffern/memos/blob/main/delivery/2021-07-08_diodes.pdf)

-The $V_D$ is linear with temperature with a property that if you extraplotate the V_D line to zero Kelvin, then they all seem to meet at the bandgap voltage of silicon (approx 1.2x V).
+The $V_D$ is linear with temperature with a property that if you extraplotate the V_D line to zero Kelvin, then they all seem to meet at the bandgap voltage of silicon (approx 1.12 V).

 -->